NIMishBh/ChatApp/README.md

-# ChatApp
-Bobble.ai Android Internship Challenge.
+# Bobble.ai Android Internship Challenge.
 I was tasked to create an app with an option to display text entered by the user like a threaded conversation.